THANKS FOR LISTENING WORLD!

 What else you got here?

 All right, so Bluto, okay, at the end of the movie, you know, he swims off yellow.
-I think he gets off pretty scot -free.
+I think he gets off pretty scot-free.
 Think about it.
 Over the course of the movie, attempted murder, kidnapping, theft, assault, vandalism, corruption, child endangerment, extortion, hijacking.
 And all he does is get one punch in the jaw from Popeye and swims off yellow.

-Popeye eats his spinach and beats up Pluto.
+Nailed it.
+Yeah, absolutely.
+I love that you listed off all of his crimes.
+That's great.
+Like as if he was in court hearing all of his list of infractions.
+But yes, that lends itself to one of my major complaints with this is that this is just a general complaint with movies altogether.
+I've talked to you about this offline Bill Bant.
+When you do something like this that's an adaptation.
+We understand you don't necessarily want to make a carbon copy of the original story.
+You want to pay homage, right?
+Okay, fine.
+But you can't ignore certain precedents or the thing that made the original what it is.
+And one of the biggest elements of the original cartoon is it's always Popeye versus Bluto, right?
+I mean, that's kind of the big thing.
+It's Popeye eats his spinach and beats up Bluto.
 It's like we want to see him overcome the big bad bully.
 That's one of the central themes of the cartoon.
-And in this, we see Pluto kick Popeye's butt once near the beginning, and then here once even in the finale, spinning him around in that life preserver ring and such and all that stuff.
-And we only get to see Popeye really get the best of Pluto in a brief moment.
+And in this, we see Bluto kick Popeye's butt once near the beginning, and then here once even in the finale, spinning him around in that life preserver ring and such and all that stuff.
+And we only get to see Popeye really get the best of Bluto in a brief moment.
 And like, what are you doing?
+We just, I just want to see Popeye beat up Bluto.
+You know what I mean?

 A thousand percent.
 Yeah.
 Like where are the fight scenes between Popeye and Bluto?
 We needed more of that.